Report in PDF Format With Crime Statistics for Calendar Years 2012, 2011 & 2010

 - The local law enforcement agency for the jurisdiction in which the offender resides.

 Campus Crime Statistics

-The Campus Crime Statistics report is prepared by the College of Staten Island Public Safety Office.
-In compliance with federal law, the Crime Awareness and Campus Security Act (Public Law 101-542 as amended), The College must disclose crime statistics for the campus and unobstructed public areas immediately adjacent to or running through the campus.
+The Campus Crime Statistics report is prepared by the College of Staten Island Office of Public Safety.
+In compliance with federal law, the Crime Awareness and Campus Security Act (Public Law 101-542 as amended), the College must disclose crime statistics for the campus and unobstructed public areas immediately adjacent to or running through the campus.
 Crimes are reported in the following major categories, with several sub-categories:

 - Criminal Homicide, Manslaughter by Negligence: the killing of another person through gross negligence.

 - Criminal Homicide, Murder and Non-Negligent Manslaughter: the willful killing of one human being by another.